haade-administrator/haade.fr/_posts/en/2021-05-19-domotize-your-garage-door-for-5€.md

   - /en/blog/home-automation-smarthome-jeedom-homeassistant/tutos-haade-lab/domotiser-sa-porte-de-garage-pour-5e/3/
 ---

 In this article I will simply show you how to automate your garage door for 5 € with homeassistant and an esp8266 7-30V module.
-The domotized motor is a hormann supramatic e3, **but we could have used any brands of motorizations like Somfy** because **they are all equipped with electric motors operating between 18 and 24v.** In addition, they are almost all equipped with inputs for an external push button.
+The domotized motor is a hormann supramatic e3, **but we could have used any brands of motorizations like Somfy** because **they are all equipped with electric motors operating between 18 and 24v.**

+{% picture posts/{{ page.guid }}/domotiser-porte-garage-5-euros.png --alt easily automate your garage door for €5 --img width="940" height="529" %}

+In addition, they are almost all equipped with inputs for an external push button.
 The most difficult in this tutorial is to find a DC power supply to power our esp 8266 7-30V relay module, which obviously works in this electrical range.

 {% include product-embed.html guid="2113" %}